tiagocasa/number_trivia/README.md

 ## Testing

 Unit tests are an integral part of this project, ensuring the correctness and stability of the codebase.
 The tests are implemented using the Dart **'test'** package and the **'mocktail'** library for mockt dependencies.

-## Project Description

-The Number Trivia project is a Flutter application that allows users to retrieve interesting trivia about numbers.
-Users can enter a specific number or choose to fetch a random trivia fact.
-The application makes use of an external API to fetch the trivia data.

-This project serves as a practical demonstration of clean architecture principles, emphasizing the separation of concerns and the testability of the code.
-The combination of clean architecture and TDD practices leads to a robust and maintainable codebase.

-Feel free to explore the code and provide any feedback or suggestions.
-Contributions are also welcome!

 ## How to Run
 To run the Number Trivia application locally, follow these steps: